Aliiatt/Projects-/devops/hands-on/Kubernetes/S9-kubernetes-12-pod-scheduling/README.md

 kubectl get po -o wide
 ```

 - We specify toleration for a pod in the PodSpec.
-Both of the following tolerations "match" the taint created by the kubectl taint line above, and thus a pod with either toleration would be able to schedule onto kube-worker-1:
+Both of the following tolerations "match" the taint created by the kubectl taint line above, and thus a pod with either toleration would be able to schedule onto kube-worker:

 ```yaml
 tolerations: